noi-techpark/it.bz.opendatahub.databrowser/README.md

 npm run dev
 ```

+The databrowser will be started at [http://localhost:3000](http://localhost:3000) by default.

 > Take a look at the `README.md` file in the `databrowser` folder for further details.

 #### Example: Start web-component development environment with Storybook